 11. Vendors must list on their application all items and services that they wish to sell.
 Items and services listed on the application must relate directly to the area to which the vendor applies.
-Vendors serving or selling any food item must submit an Ingredient Form with their application.
+Vendors serving or selling any food item or sample that is not certified organic must submit an Ingredient Form with their application.
 The CGCF will not permit the sale of items not listed or approved on the applications.
 The CGCF requires vendors to remove such items from booths immediately.
 Vendors may not take orders for display items that are not approved for sale.